All About Mustang Spark Plugs and Ignition Components

 - Factory plugs are used for their durability and emissions qualities

 - Proper heat range is important to remember while choosing a spark plug.
 Colder plugs are recommended for force induction applications to prevent detonation

 - A larger spark plug gap is desired in a naturally aspirated Mustang, but a smaller gap is desired in a forced induction engine

-- Spark plug electrodes are made using iridium, platinum, silver, and gold which causes the electrodes to last longer and created a consistent spark
+- Spark plug electrodes are made using iridium, platinum, silver, and gold.
+The harder the material, the more punishment they can take

 One of the most often overlooked items on the Mustang is the spark plug.
 Most Mustang owners don’t give their spark plug selection a second thought, but this can end up being a costly mistake.
 Ford rolled the stock 4.6 engines out with Motorcraft platinum tip spark plugs.
 These plugs are gapped from Ford’s factory at .055 inches.
 In recent years, many after market companies have researched and developed better spark plugs.
 These plugs allow for a more complete and efficient burn.